-Students in this course explore the school subject English from different socio-cultural and theoretical perspectives.
-The course centres on the questions: How is English taught and how are approaches to teaching informed by different understandings of what it means to learn English?
-Students reflect on these broad questions by focussing on the development of writing competence in English: How can learning to write well contribute to language acquisition in a broader sense?
-In this way, the course integrates communicative and linguistic perspectives, so that students learn to interweave relevant literary and cultural content with language proficiency education.
+Students in this course explore the school subject English from varying socioculturally situated perspectives.
+The course centres on the questions: How is English taught in different international contexts, and how are approaches to teaching English informed by varying socio-cultural understandings of what it means to learn English?
+What is the role of English education in Dutch society, and how do recent changes to the English curriculum in the Netherlands reflect evolving understandings of this role?
+Students reflect on these broad questions by focussing on how one of four major domains of the English curriculum (literature; rhetoric and composition; literacy; language acquisition) is implemented in Dutch secondary schools.
+In this way, the course integrates communicative and linguistic perspectives, so that students learn to interweave relevant literary and cultural content with language education theories.
 Students not only work on expanding their theoretical knowledge and pedagogical repertoire, but also further develop their own language skills.
-By also investigating how relevant content (literature, culture, linguistics) in the school subject could be addressed through writing instruction, this course provides opportunities for teachers to reflect on innovative, and integrated, approaches to English language arts instruction.
+By also investigating how relevant content (literature, culture, linguistics) in the school subject could be addressed through varying curricular designs, this course provides opportunities for teachers to reflect on innovative, and integrated, approaches to English language arts instruction.

 In this course, students will:

-- Analyse theories in literacy and language learning, focusing on the development of writing ability in English as an L2;
+2. Analyse theories in literature, literacy and language learning, including the development of writing ability in English as an L2;

 Mode of instruction

 Assessment and Weighing

 The essay can be retaken if it is insufficient.